SharedSmally/doc/1app/nodejs/angular/CLI.md

 ```
 npm install -g @angular/cli
 ```
-- Create a workspace
+- Create a workspace: A Workspace is a collection of Angular apps, projects, or libraries.
+Can create multiple apps in one Project or workspace.
 ```
-ng new project   # select to use Typescript and css
+ng new project_name   # select to use Typescript and css
 ```
 - Run the application
 ```